 white plate with Dorothy's PotatoPotato Salad shown next to BBQ Beef sandwich

-Dorothy’s Potato Salad
+Homemade Potato Salad with Egg

 • Yield: 7 to 8 servings 1x